cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 Immediate execution requires the Application to fully execute the prepared block before returning from `PrepareProposal`, this means that CometBFT cannot make progress during the block execution.
-This stands on CometBFT's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time out and prevote `nil`.
+This stands on the consensus algorithm critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time out and prevote `nil`.
 The proposal, in this case, will probably be rejected and a new round will be necessary.